CirroBuild/FrostiDocs/docs/guides/aws-packer.md

 ---
 title: Deploy a QuestDB AMI to AWS using Packer
-sidebar_label: AWS AMI using Packer
+sidebar_label: Custom AWS AMI with Packer
 description:
   This document describes how to build an AMI with QuestDB installed using Packer and how to run this AMI on Amazon Web Services